Eric is a weight lifter and former college athlete with an interest in a wide range of sports.

 - Seek the advice of a coach when learning new weight lifting exercises.
 Of course, it goes without saying that you will train safely with a spotter when doing certain exercises like the bench press.

 - Take it slow.
 Even if you consider yourself fit you may be working muscles that haven't been called into action in a long time.
 If you've been a couch potato in recent years, you can really hurt yourself if you overdo it.
 So go easy!

 - Have fun, and don't put too much pressure on yourself.
 It may be a long road back to the competition you.
 Enjoy the scenery on the way.
-Remember: A good day riding your bike in the sunshine beats a bad day sitting on the couch.
+Remember: A bad day riding your bike in the sunshine beats a good day sitting on the couch.

 Don’t Give Up!